zapperment/mkiii-custom-reason/README.md

 For development, make sure

-* you have the latest version of Node.js and Yarn installed
+* you have the latest version of [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed
-* you have a Lua compiler, version 5.1.1 in your command line console's path
+* you have a [Lua compiler](https://www.lua.org/home.html), version 5.1.1 in your command line console's path (we use the old Lua version because that's what Reason uses, as well)

 ### Debugging